 You’ll need to keep track of all the new requirements in new laws coming out of congress, including the Families First Coronavirus Response Act that takes effect on or by April 2, 2020.

 Taking effective action requires leaders to conduct advanced planning and make strategic management decisions, all of which will rely heavily on the advice and insight only HR can provide.

 Coronavirus (COVID-19) Resources for HR Professionals.
 Keeping yourself and your team educated and informed during times of uncertainty is important.
 To help, we’ve compiled the need-to-know resources regarding coronavirus (COVID-19) – how to keep yourself and your team safe, managing remote employees and more.

-Coronavirus & Remote Work: Pivoting from Bricks to Clicks, on Monday, March 30 at 1 PM.
+Coronavirus & Remote Work: Pivoting from Bricks to Clicks, on demand.
 Join internationally-recognized business consultant Michelle Coussens to get tools and information to help your organization make the leap from having employees work in the office to working remotely from home – while minimizing downtime and anxiety and maximizing productivity.

-Coronavirus & Influenza: Obligations Under FMLA, ADA, Title VII & More, on Tuesday, March 31 at 1 PM.
+Coronavirus & Influenza: Obligations Under FMLA, ADA, Title VII & More, on demand.
 Please join Dr. Jim Castagnera, labor and employment attorney as he explains what employee-related actions the ADA, FMLA, and other relevant federal regulations permit employers to take before, during, and in the aftermath of an outbreak.